mqtt-tools/mqttwarn/README.md

 Support for the following services is available:

 * files (output to files on the file system)
+* MQTT.
+Yes, outgoing MQTT, e.g. as a republisher to same or different broker
 * Pushover.net
 * Twitter
 * SMTP (e-mail)